 Require group to make submission: If set to Yes, students that are not in a group cannot submit.

 Require all group members submit: Only enabled if "Require students click submit button" was selected in Submission Settings (above).
 If set to Yes, all group members must go to the assignment and click the submit button for assignment to be recorded as submitted.

 Grouping for student groups: Select the grouping from the dropdown.

-Grading method: If you want to create and grade by a rubric, change the grading method from Simple direct grading to Rubric.
-When you finish editing the settings and save, you will be redirected to the Advanced grading screen to create a rubric.
-For directions on creating your rubric, see this guide.
+Grading method: If you want to create and grade by with a rubric or grading guide, change the grading method from "Simple direct grading" to Rubric or Grading Guide.
+When you finish editing the settings and save, you will be need to go to the Advanced grading screen to create a rubric or grading guide.